3dbeb41841bfbfcc24d55143816cf7f1/node-mocha-testing-intro/readme.md

 Add tests to the suite:

-1. Write a test that make sure the object returned when you call show with a specific ID contains the right fields.
+1. Write a test that makes sure the object returned when you call the `show` route with a specific ID contains the right fields.
-2. Write a test that ensure an object is deleted from the array candies when you call delete.
+2. Write a test that ensures an object is deleted from the array candies when you call delete.
-3. Write a test that ensure a property is updated when you call `PUT /candies/:id`
+3. Write a test that ensures a property is updated when you call `PUT /candies/:id`

 ## Conclusion (10 mins)